qiangyicheng/MathematicaToPython/README.md

 * `NumpyPrefix`, which determines the name under which numpy is imported.
 The default is to prefix all numpy call with `np.`, but you can also set `NumpyPrefix` to `"numpy"` to enforce `numpy.` as a prefix.
-If you supply an empty string, no prefix is added, which might be useful if you use the wildcard import `fromm numpy import *`
+If you supply an empty string, no prefix is added, which might be useful if you use the wildcard import `from numpy import *`
 * `Copy`, which when enabled copies the formatted expression to the clipboard

 Taken together, a simple example call is